jbeghtol/openmoxie/doc/ContentModules.md

 Flow:
 1. Volley is passed to the `pre_process` method.
 If that method returns True, it is assumed the method has filled in the response and should be already in place.
 Whatever is in the response will be returned for Moxie to play.
-2. If `pre_process` returns False, the `prompt` field from the SinglePromptChat will be rendered as a Django template and passed the `volley` as an object.
+2. If `pre_process` returns False, the `prompt` field from the SinglePromptChat will be rendered as a Django template and passed the `volley` and `session` as objects.
 The resulting output is used as the prompt that is sent to the AI for inference.
 3. Next, the volley is passed to the `post_process` method, which can see the response provided by the AI, alter or adjust it if needed.
 4. Finally, if the volley output does not contain markup, the text in the output is automatically converted to markup and added to the output record before sending to Moxie.